The engine of Nissy, including the H48 optimal solver

 Bindings for JavaScript via a WebAssembly build (using emscripten) are work in progress.
 The JavaScript module can be built with

-Some examples can be found in the web/examples
+An example web app running nissy can be found in the web/http

 Cube format